jrg94/CSE5544/assignment01/README.md

 After a few hours of toying around, I ultimately abandoned my attempt to replicate the original graphs before moving on.
 From there, I could only figure out how to generate a histogram and a line graph **without** and sort of categorical data.
 I still have no idea how to use categorical data in Paraview.
+To be fair, this is a similar complaint that I have with VTK, so the problem stems from there.

 [1]: docs/assignment01.pdf
 [2]: assets/vtk/count-by-age-with-stress-and-anxiety-line-plot.png